How to fix your wifi connection and boost your broadband speed

 You can do this by conducting a speed test on websites such as broadbandchoices.co.uk.
 Now check your broadband plan and if you’re not getting the speeds your provider is promising, give them a a call.

-If you’re not sure what speed you really need in the first place, use Post Office Telecom’s Speed Quiz to find out.
+If you’re not sure what speed you really need in the first place, use Post Office Telecom’s Speed Quiz to find out.e

-Update your TV: Samsung’s The Frame – a stylish lifestyle TV that’s a work of art

 Internet Service Providers (ISPs) will tell you how to do this in the help section of their websites, but it’s simple enough – using a computer or tablet that’s connected to your home network, type in the given web address (see box below), log in, and you’ll be able to access various settings that you can change to make your router more efficient.